KWODO/EFI_ASUS-ROG-CROSSHAIR-X870E-EXTREME/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ### <ins>HINTS:</ins>

-- Generate your own "System Serial Number" and "System UUID" for this EFI-Files before using.
+- Generate your own "System Serial Number" and "System UUID" for this EFI-Files before using.<br/>
-You can use OpenCoreConfigurator or similar.
+You can use OpenCoreConfigurator or similar.<br/>
-It can be found in PlatformInfo/DataHub-Generic-PlatformNVRAM.
+It can be found in PlatformInfo/DataHub-Generic-PlatformNVRAM.<br/>

 - Create your own "MmioWhitelist" using OpenCore-Debug + MmioDevirt _by CorpNewt_ [here](https://github.com/corpnewt/MmioDevirt)<br />
 Link to Dortania Guide page [here](https://dortania.github.io/OpenCore-Install-Guide/extras/kaslr-fix.html#so-what-is-kaslr)<br />
 Link to EliteMacx86 Guide page [here](https://elitemacx86.com/threads/how-to-fix-kaslr-slide-values.2037/)<br />

-- If you want to use supported RX 6000-Series GPU, remove Device Properties for GPU-Spoofing.
+- If you want to use supported RX 6000-Series GPU,<br/>
+remove Device Properties for GPU-Spoofing.

-- (OPTIONAL) If you want to use FileVault with OCLP-RootPatches (WIFI), enable "FileVault on Broken Seal"-Patch in Kernel/Patch.
+- (OPTIONAL) If you want to use FileVault with OCLP-RootPatches (WIFI),<br/>
+enable "FileVault on Broken Seal"-Patch in Kernel/Patch.

 ----------------------------------------------------------------------------------------------------------------------